-- 18.4.1 It is the Council's policy to reclaim grant monies in all circumstances of a relevant disposal.
-However, conditions may be waived where there is a relevant disposal at the discretion of the Private Sector Housing Team Manager, in consultation with a member of the Senior Leadership Team, in exceptional circumstances and having regard to the individual circumstances. - 18.4.2 Compliance checks will be carried out by the Council to ensure that all grant conditions are complied with.
+- 18.4.1 It is the Council's policy to reclaim grant monies in all circumstances on a relevant disposal.
+However, these repayment conditions may be waived where there is a relevant disposal at the discretion of the Private Sector Housing Team Manager in consultation with the Council's Executive Member with responsibility for Homes and Communities, having regard to the individual circumstances. - 18.4.2 Compliance checks may be carried out by the Council to ensure that all grant conditions are complied with.